zjaved101/cmpe273-spring20/assignment1/udp/README.md

 python3 udp_client.py

 Connected to the server.
-Startig a file (upload.txt) upload...
+Starting a file (upload.txt) upload...
 Received ack(xxxxxx) from the server.
 Received ack(xxxxxx) from the server.
 .